-Factor Description Notation/intuition The notation employed differs from that employed in classical mathematics.
-Intuition varies from person to person, but many programmers find the notation in formal methods to be unintuitive Formal specification It is easier to read a formal specification than to write one Validation of formal specification The validation of a formal specification using proof techniques or a Fagan like inspection is difficult Refinement ^a The refinement of a formal specification into more concrete specifications, with the proof of validity of each refinement step is difficult and time consuming Proof Proof can be difficult and time consuming Tool support Many of the existing tools are difficult to use learn formal methods at university never use formal methods again once they take an industrial position.
+1 deter Desemption Notation/intuition The notation employed differs from that employed in classical mathematics.
+Intuition varies from person to person, but many programmers find the notation in formal methods to be unintuitive Formal specification It is easier to read a formal specification than to write one Validation of formal specification The validation of a formal specification using proof techniques or a Fagan like inspection is difficult Refinement a The refinement of a formal specification into more concrete specifications, with the proof of validity of each refinement step is difficult and time consuming Proof Proof can be difficult and time consuming Tool support Many of the existing tools are difficult to use aThe author doubts that refinement is cost effective for mainstream software engineering.
+However, it may be useful in the regulated environment learn formal methods at university never use formal methods again once they take an industrial position.